 Academic Services

-Ongoing Department and College Service
+Department and College Service

-- Member, Convergence Security Department
+- [Member] Convergence Security Department

-- Member, Forensic Science Department / Digital Forensics
+- [Member] Forensic Science Department, Digital Forensics

-- Member, Department of Artificial Intelligence Systems
+- [Member] College Artificial Intelligence

-- Host and Organizer, Computer Science Seminar
+- [Host & Organizer] Computer Science Seminar

-- Member, Super Sapiens Research Institute
+- [Member] Super Sapiens Research Institute

-Reviewer and Guest Editor Activities
+Journal Reviewer & Guest Editor

 - IEEE Transactions on Neural Networks and Learning Systems